Rakusan.net home articles gallery links contact

 Rakusan spent the two years between mid 1933 and mid 1935 producing two parallel series of woodblock prints.
 His decisions to use a different format for each series, and to market the two series separately, obscure the fact that both were actually produced as part of the same project.
 Because copies of several of the original distribution documents have survived, many of the publication details are known and most of the rest can be reconstructed.

 The larger of the two series comprises one hundred eighty fan designs woodblock-printed as negative images using a single impression of black ink.
 This traditional negative-image printing style is called 石摺(り), ishi-zuri, lit. 'stone-rubbing', from its superficial resemblance to that technique.
 Rakusan titled this series 篁子生石摺畵選 (篁子生石摺り画選), Koushisei Ishizuri Gasen, lit.
 'Koushisei's Stone-rubbing Print Selections', which for convenience is usually called here the Fan Series.
-The image at the top of this page is this series title in Rakusan's own calligraphy from a woodblock-printed label which was originally applied to the manila-paper folio envelopes used to deliver the prints.
+The image at the top of this page is this series title in Rakusan's own calligraphy from a woodblock-printed label which was originally applied to the Manila-paper folio envelopes used to deliver the prints.
+This label reads 篁子生石摺畫選, Koushisei Ishizuri Gasen, reading right-to-left.

 The other smaller (but much better known) series consists of thirty-six polychrome woodblock prints which Rakusan called 篁子生畵選 (篁子生画選), Koushisei Gasen, lit.
 'Koushisei's Print Selections'.
 Here that title is generally reserved primarily for the two-series project as a whole, and the polychrome series is informally called the 36 Series.
 (The 36 Series is discussed and illustrated separately in the immediately preceding gallery.)